Phone: +30 6977661144

 Applied Statistics, Forecasting Business Trends and their Implications

-Following the attainment of a place in the Greek Sailing Team in the Olympics of 1960, Spyros Makridakis set sail for New York University where he obtained a PhD in 1969.
-Since then he has advised numerous international organizations and government agencies and consulted worldwide.
-Professor Makridakis has held teaching and research positions with several European and American institutions; as a research fellow with IIM Berlin, an ICAME fellow at Stanford University and a visiting scholar at MIT and Harvard.
-He is now a Research Professor at INSEAD that he joined in 1970.
+Spyros Makridakis is an Emeritus Professor of Decision Sciences and a Distinguished Research Professor at INSEAD.
+Following the attainment of a place in the Greek Sailing Team in the Olympics of 1960, he set sail for the New York University where in 1969 he obtained a PhD.
+Since then, he has advised numerous international organisations and government agencies and consulted worldwide.
+Professor Makridakis has held teaching and research positions at several European and American institutions and served as a research fellow at IIM Berlin, an ICAME fellow at Stanford University, and a visiting scholar at MIT and Harvard.
+He joined INSEAD in 1970.

-Professor Makridakis' current interests center around how future technologies, and in particular the Internet, will affect business firms (and societies in general) and what kind of organizations and strategies will be required in order to anticipate, and exploit, emerging opportunities while steering clear of the dangers associated with such technologies.
+Professor Makridakis' current research interests center around how future technologies, and in particular the Internet, will affect business firms (and societies in general) and what kind of organisations and strategies will be required in order to anticipate and exploit emerging opportunities while steering clear of the dangers associated with such technologies.

 - JOURNAL ARTICLES - Response to the Commentaries on "The M3-Competition: Results, Conclusions and Implications - International Journal of Forecasting